-- High quality teaching is essential to student achievement. - Compassionate attitudes and actions create a culture of service. - Student voice increases engagement and belonging in our community. - Healthy relationships are built on collaboration, respect for diversity, accountability, and trust. - Family and community partnerships are essential to meet the needs of our students.
+- High quality teaching is essential to student achievement. - Compassionate attitudes and actions create a culture of service. - Student voice increases engagement and belonging in our learning community. - Investing in our staff is critical to student success. - Healthy relationships are built on collaboration, respect for diversity, accountability, and trust. - Family and community partnerships are essential to meet the needs of our students.